kchapelier/procedural-generation/README.md

 Rhys Abraham explains how the levels are generated in Path of Exile using rooms (hand-designed zones), tile keys and tile-based geometry.
 He also covers how the rooms can be overlapped to create more organic layouts, using custom rules to handle the tile key conflicts / combinations.

+### <a href="https://www.youtube.com/watch?v=yED9t2tImog">[The Thing 2020] Example-based procedural placement in a dialogue system</a>.

+A very well illustrated presentation, by Anastasia Opara, of concepts which can be used to implement procedural placement based on user provided examples.

 ## Books / Ebooks

 ### <a href="http://www.procjam.com/seeds/">Seeds, the PROCJAM Zine</a>